commit-live-students/fsdse-fsdse-git-github-assignment-1/README.md

 ## Setup Git and Github

 ### GitHub
-* Create an account at [Github](https://github.com/) - skip if you already have Github acccount
+* Create an account at [Github](https://github.com/) - skip if you already have Github account
 * There’s nothing to install

 ### Git